 The United States produces 265 million tons of garbage each year.
 Since there are 300+ million [United States of] Americans, this means that each person on average produces slightly less than a ton of garbage each year.
-Although it is conveniently move out of sight and thus out of mind every week, that ton of garbage has to go somewhere.
+Although it is conveniently moved out of sight and thus out of mind every week, that ton of garbage has to go somewhere.

 About 12% of the garbage is incinerated; 33% is recycled and 55% ends up in landfills.
 Landfills pretty much work like tombs which means that unlike compost which turns into fertilizer, the matter in landfills does not decay into anything.
 It just takes up space.